 The acceptance letter to the MS Statistics program included information regarding tuition scholarships, if available, for the first year (Fall and Winter semesters) in the program.
-Tuition scholarships for the second academic year will be awarded on a competitive basis.
+Tuition scholarships for the second academic year will be awarded on a competitive basis, based on performance in class and on the comprehensive exam, contribution to the department in terms of teaching or research assistantships and mentoring, and demonstration of leadership in the statistics field.
 Graduate students should apply for department scholarships each year.